-- Upon receiving a Multimedia Message (MM) from the MS, the MMSC converts the destination MSISDN to an MMS FQDN (commonly of the form "mms.mnc<MNC>.mcc<MCC>.gprs") by using one of the following methods: - An HLR look-up using e.g. the MAP\SRI\For\SM operation.
-This returns the IMSI, of which the MNC and MCC are extracted to create the MMS FQDN. - An ENUM look-up (see section 5 for more details).
+- 1. Upon receiving a Multimedia Message (MM) from the MS, the MMSC converts the destination MSISDN to an MMS FQDN (commonly of the form "mms.mnc<MNC>.mcc<MCC>.gprs") by using one of the following methods: - An HLR look-up using e.g. the MAP\SRI\For\SM operation.
+This returns the IMSI, of which the MNC and MCC are extracted to create the MMS FQDN.